 The day you find out you’re having a baby, you become a parent in your heart.
 And the moment you hold your baby in your arms, you become a parent in your soul.
 But the day your sweet little prince(ss) first talks back to you with a cute and dramatic little smirk, you become a parent in your mind.
 Because that tiny little human that shares your hair, eyes, and dimples is watching and waiting to see how you will respond.

-Well it’s true.
+Well, it’s true.
 Parenting IS hard.
 And seeing eye to eye in parenting with your partner can be harder.
-But it doesn’t have to be a bad thing if you do a few things to get started off on the right foot to parent as a team.
-So that one day when you’re both trying to parent together, you don’t wind up with a foot in your mouth.
-So here’s six tips for how to parent as a team.
+But it doesn’t have to be a bad thing if you do a few things to get started on the right foot to parent as a team.
+So that one day, when you’re both trying to parent together, you don’t wind up with a foot in your mouth.

 Step One: Discuss How Your Parents Parented You

-One of the best ways to figure out the way you want to be as a parent is to evaluate how your parents raised you.
-It’s likely that you and your spouse were not parented in the same ways.
+One of the best ways to figure out how you want to be as a parent is to evaluate how your parents raised you.
+Likely, you and your spouse were not parented in the same ways.
 It’s smart to ask yourself things like, “Were my parents authoritative, permissive, strict, lenient?
-Were they involved, distant or way too nosy?”
+Were they involved, distant, or way too nosy?”
 Discuss these traits with your partner and tell stories that give examples of these types of things.
-The more you can uncover and understand about the way you were raised, the more prepared you will be for step 2!
+The more you can uncover and understand how you were raised, the more prepared you will be for step 2!

 Step Two: List Out the Pros and Cons to the Way You Were Parented